Nullreff/redpile-old/README.md

 Currently implemented are:

+* AIR - Empty area that cannot be powered but allows power around it
-* WIRE - Propagates power
+* WIRE - Propagates power to adjacent blocks and those up/down one block
-* CONDUCTOR - Moves power from wires to power sources
+* CONDUCTOR - Block that can be powered
+* INSULATOR - Block that cannot be powered
 * TORCH - Powers wires and switches off when powered
 * REPEATER - Powers a block in front if it receives power from the block behind